-Checks drawn on a foreign bank account that do not contain an ABA routing number (U.S. bank number) should be sent to the University Cashier on a separate Cash Credit Voucher.
-The University Cashier will route these items through the International Collection department of our bank.
+Checks drawn on a foreign bank account that do not contain an ABA routing number (U.S. bank number) should be sent to Cashier Services on a separate Cash Credit Voucher.
+Cashier Services will route these items through the International Collection department of our bank.
 Your account will be credited when a credit advice is received from our bank.
 Please note: there is a bank charge for this service; the amount of the charge depends upon the bank and country from which the funds are collected.
 Your account will be debited the amount of this charge.
 The collection of these funds may take from ten days to several months depending upon the issuing bank.

 When deposited checks are returned for insufficient funds, stop payment, etc., the banks utilized by Boston University automatically deposit the checks a second time before returning the checks.
 This process minimizes the number of checks that are returned for non-payment.
-The University Cashier is responsible for both recording the returned checks and returning the checks back to the depositing department.
+Cashier Services is responsible for both recording the returned checks and returning the checks back to the depositing department.
 It is the responsibility of each department to contact the person or organization for payment on returned checks.
 In addition, Boston University reserves the right to take the following actions:

 - Access a fee for each returned check.